Generalized Exponential smoothing in prediction of hierarchical time series: Our proposals

 where ${{W}_{n,k}}$ denotes a moving window of length $k$ ending in a moment $n$, i.e., \\ ${{W}_{n,k}^{cluster}}=\{{{x}_{n-k+1}^{cluster}}(t),...,{{x}_{n}^{cluster}}(t)\}$. \\ 1mm Joint reconciliation of forecasts is conducted then and our reconciled predictor takes a form:

 where $\mathbf{F}$ denotes reconciliation procedure.
-In the proposal 1, $\mathbf{F}$ is a Generalized Least Squares procedure originally proposed by Shang and Hyndman (2016) and $M$ is a number of moving median predictors.
-1mm PROPOSAL 2: Let $FD^{\beta}(y|\mathbf{X}^N)$ denote sample functional depth of $y(t)$ with locality parameter $\beta$.
-Sample $\alpha$--trimmed mean with locality parameter $\beta$ is defined as\\
+In the Proposal 1, $\mathbf{F}$ is a generalized least squares procedure originally proposed by Shang and Hyndman (2017) and $M$ is a number of moving median predictors.
+1mm PROPOSAL 2: Sample $\beta_{threshold}$--trimmed mean with locality parameter $\beta$ is defined as\\

-where $ave$ denotes sample average.
+where $ave$ denotes sample functional average, and $\beta_{threshold}$ is a a pre-specified trimming threshold.
 In this setup a generalized exponential smoothing technique is applied independently on each considered level of hierarchy and in each cluster of that level as well.
 As a predictor for $(n+1)$\textit{th} moment we take

 where ${{W}_{n,k}^{cluster}}$ denotes a moving window of length $k$ ending in a moment $n$ , i.e., ${{W}_{n,k}^{cluster}}=\{{{x}_{n-k+1}^{cluster}}(t),...,{{x}_{n}^{cluster}}(t)\}$, $z\in [0,1]$ is a forgetting parameter and $n_2<n_1$.
-Thus we consider a closer past represented by ${{W}_{n_1}^{cluster}}$ and a further past represented by ${{W}_{n_2}^{cluster}}$.\\ Notice, that lengths of the moving windows $k,k_1,k_2$ used in Proposals 1 -- 2 relate to the analogous forgetting parameters $\alpha$ in the classical exponential smoothing.
-Additionally, we have in a disposal the resolution parameter $\beta$, at which we predict a phenomenon.
+Thus we consider a closer past represented by ${{W}_{n_1}^{cluster}}$ and a further past represented by ${{W}_{n_2}^{cluster}}$.\\ Note that lengths of the moving windows $k,k_1,k_2$ used in Proposals 1 -- 2 relate to the analogous forgetting parameters $\alpha$ in the classical exponential smoothing.
+Additionally, we have at our disposal the resolution parameter $\beta$, at which we predict a phenomenon.
 Such an approach allows us to accommodate expert knowledge and adjust forgetting and resolution parameters to researcher's requirements.
-For comparison purpose, notice that in original Shang and Hyndman (2016) paper, the authors made predictions using functional regression based on constant in time functional principal components scores modelled by means of the well known one--dimensional time series models (see Hyndman and Shang, 2009). \\ In the next step we consider a whole hierarchy structure of the phenomenon.
+For comparison purpose, notice that in original Shang and Hyndman (2017) paper, the authors made predictions using functional regression based on constant in time functional principal components scores modelled by means of the well known one--dimensional time series models (see Hyndman and Shang, 2009). \\ In the next step we consider a whole hierarchy structure of the phenomenon.
 Assume that a hierarchical structure is described by fixed hierarchy levels, which are also divided into sub-levels, which are divided into sub-levels, and so on -- assume that we have $M$ clusters in the whole hierarchical structure.
 Smart reconciliation of forecasts is conducted in this step and our reconciled predictor takes a form: